hooroo/http_api_tools/README.md

 ## Usage
 At a high level this gem provides serialization of models (active model or otherwise), deserialization of the serialized json and a way to declaritively create basic models in clients with basic type coercion.

 It has been written to work as a whole where the producer and client of the api are both maintained by the same development team.
 Conventions are used throughout to keep things simple.
 At this stage, breaking these conventions isn't supported in many cases but the gem can be extended towards this goal as the needs arise.
-Please see the note on performance in the section on contributing.
+Please see the note on performance in the section on contributing at the end of this document.

 ### Serialization
 Serialization is carried out through serializers.
 There is a one-to-one mapping between a model class and it's corresponding serializer class.

 Eg: For a model called `User`, a serializer called `UserSerializer` would automatically be used to serialize instances.

+To use a serializer in a controller you should instantiate an instance of the serializer for the top level type you're serializing and pass it to render:

+`render json: UserSerializer.new(user)`

 #### Serializer Definition